Aluminium Metal, Types, Uses, Properties and Rust Aluminium

 2. Aluminium Alloys

-Aluminium alloys are categorized based on their alloying elements, which improve strength, hardness, or other properties.
-These alloys are widely used in industries ranging from construction to automotive to aerospace.
+Aluminum alloys are categorized according to their alloying elements, which improve strength, hardness, or other properties.
+These alloys find extensive applications across various industries to related to automobiles to aerospace.

 - Composition: Contains 99% or more aluminium.

-- Uses: Electrical and chemical applications due to its high conductivity and corrosion resistance.
+- Uses: High conductivity makes it suitable for electrical and chemical applications and corrosion resistance.

 - Example: Aluminium foil, electrical conductors.